mycroes/wpkg/README.txt

   100 - critical install first apps (Windows Installer 4.5)

 d) Rebooting - all should have their reboot priority set to "false" and only reboot (postponed) in case of 3010 or similar return codes.

+e) Ensure that the following variables are defined in your WPKG settings.xml file MSI      - set to "/quiet /norestart" (without quotes) MSP      - set to "REINSTALL=ALL REINSTALLMODE=omus" (without quotes) SOFTWARE - set to root of the applications
+  WPKG     - set to root of server WPKG installation without trailing backslash